-- 98. Encourages Member States to plan for the safe decommissioning of facilities, including disposal, during the facility design phase, and update as appropriate, and to put mechanisms in place to ensure human and financial resources are available so that decommissioning can start as soon as justified at a national level; - 99.
-Encourages Member States to consider developing and adopting strategies for the end state of decommissioning and disposal; - 100.
-Encourages Member States to benefit from the exchange of lessons learned and good practices from decommissioning and remediation activities, and to take them into account in their own activities, as appropriate; - 101.
-Requests the Secretariat to continue supporting the exchange of information on safety-related aspects of decommissioning; - 102.
-Requests the Secretariat to assist Member States, upon request, in developing plans for the safe decommissioning and remediation of facilities involving NORM residues; - 103.
-Requests the Secretariat to continue supporting efforts relating to technical coordination for multilateral initiatives to remediate legacy uranium production sites, notably in Central Asia, through the Coordination Group for Uranium Legacy Sites, and encourages the Secretariat to consult relevant Member States in Africa, upon request, with a view to implementing similar initiatives; and encourages Member States, in a position to do so, to provide support to this end; - 104.
-Requests the Agency to continue implementing activities through the International Working Forum on Regulatory Supervision of Legacy Sites;
+- 106. Encourages Member States to plan for the safe decommissioning of facilities, including during the facility design phase, and update as appropriate, and to put mechanisms in place to ensure human and financial resources are available so that decommissioning can start as soon as justified at a national level; - 107.
+Encourages Member States to consider developing and adopting plans and measures for managing the end state of decommissioning; - 108.
+Encourages Member States to benefit from the exchange of lessons learned and good practices from decommissioning and remediation activities, and to take them into account in their own activities, as appropriate; - 109.
+Requests the Secretariat to continue supporting the exchange of information, experience and knowledge on safety-related aspects of decommissioning and remediation of radioactively contaminated areas; - 110.
+Requests the Secretariat to work on safety-related aspects of decommissioning of novel types of facilities; - 111.
+Requests the Secretariat to assist Member States, upon request, in developing plans for radiological protection of the environment during uranium mining and processing and for the safe decommissioning and remediation of facilities involving NORM residues, including the management of these residues;

+- 112. Requests the Secretariat to continue supporting efforts relating to technical coordination for multilateral initiatives to remediate legacy uranium production sites, notably in Central Asia, through the Coordination Group for Uranium Legacy Sites, and encourages the Secretariat to consult relevant Member States in Africa, upon request, with a view to implementing similar initiatives; and encourages Member States, in a position to do so, to provide support to this end; - 113.
+Requests the Agency to continue implementing activities through the International Working Forum on Regulatory Supervision of Legacy Sites and the Regulatory Forum for Safety of Uranium Production and NORM;